himu278/roc-curve/README.md

 # roc-curve
 Generating a ROC curve in R using ggplot2

-Compliments this blog post - https://www.thewiringundertheboard.net/blog/data-science/classification-metrics/
+Compliments the blog post - https://www.thewiringundertheboard.net/blog/data-science/classification-metrics/